-Self reflection and personal growth journaling has become a significant part of self care in today’s hectic world.
+Self reflection and personal growth journaling has become a significant part of self care and personal development in today’s hectic world.
 It helps keep you grounded and mindful of what’s really important in life.
 So let’s take a look at 30 awesome self reflection journal prompts for personal growth that you can use as part of your self care routine.

 But first, let’s take a quick look at the benefits of self reflection and journaling.